tejaspokale22/Greenify/README.md

 - 🧠 **Expert Chatbot Integration** for sustainability tips & verification
 - 🏆 **Gamification System** to promote eco-conscious habits
 - 🗂️ **Role-based Dashboards** for Users and Collectors with automated backend AI processing
+- 🔐 **User Authentication via Clerk** for secure access and session management

 ---